joanasilva1607/wro/README.md

 # Software Architecture <a class="anchor" id="software-architecture"></a>

 Our software system is designed using a modular, multi-threaded architecture that enables real-time processing of sensor data, intelligent decision-making, and precise robot control.
-The system is implemented primarily in Python, leveraging the computational power of the Raspberry Pi 5 while ensuring microsecond-precision timing through the Raspberry Pi Pico.
+The system is implemented primarily in Python, with a Raspberry Pi Zero coordinating high-level logic while the two Raspberry Pi Picos ensure microsecond-precision timing for real-time control.

 ## System Overview